March 3, 2025

 If this is something you'd be interested in, I'd love to chat.”

-Most often, brands with a large influencer budget will enlist the help of a specialized agency to source creators and manage campaigns.
+Many brands with large influencer marketing budgets work with specialized agencies to source creators and manage sponsorship campaigns.

 Reach out to these matchmaking agencies throughout your pitching process.
 If you can demonstrate results for one of their clients, there's a strong likelihood of being hired for other clients on their roster.